CPM Group Releases Molybdenum Market Outlook 201412 Jan 2015

-CPM Group has released its 2013 Molybdenum Market Outlook.
-The 435-page study provides in-depth analysis of global molybdenum supply, demand, and price trends, including projections for the next 10 years.
-The report contains mine-by-mine production statistics and forecasts from 2000 through 2022, mine costs for both primary and by-product producers in China and the western world, details on global roasting capacity, demand projections by end-use, information on regional molybdenum markets around the world, detailed trade tables for unroasted and roasted molybdenum, and a discussion of the ammonium dimolybdate market.
+CPM Group has released its 2014 Molybdenum Market Outlook.
+The 445-page study provides in-depth analysis of global molybdenum supply, demand, and price trends, including projections for the next 10 years.
+The report contains mine-by-mine production statistics and forecasts from 2000 through 2023, mine costs for both primary and by-product producers in China and the western world, details on global roasting capacity, demand projections by end-use, and information on regional molybdenum markets around the world.
 The prospects for the Chinese molybdenum market are highlighted in a 70-page Focus on China section, which includes detailed production costs, project and provincial-level supply figures, mining regulation and trade policy changes, and key demand drivers.
 In addition, a project reference guide is provided with details on more than 140 potential molybdenum mines in various stages of development.
-The Molybdenum Market Outlook provides 10-year forecasts for supply, demand, and prices under a base case and two alternative scenarios, which model varying probabilities of supply from possible projects.
+The Molybdenum Market Outlook provides 10-year forecasts for supply, demand, and prices under a base case and two alternative scenarios.
 CPM Group has been producing these detailed reports on molybdenum and other specialty metals since 2007.

 The CPM Group Molybdenum Market Outlook is part of a series of long-term studies of ferroalloy and specialty metals markets.
 These studies are used by producers for strategic planning and in the preparation of technical reports.
 In addition, consumers, institutional investors and physical traders supplement their internal research with CPM Group’s comprehensive analyses, conclusions, and projections.
 The reports also serve as authoritative reference guides for molybdenum market statistics.
 CPM Group sells the reports as stand-alone products, although most clients use the CPM Group reports as parts of broader consulting packages related to the specific metals markets.